Seniors’ Support and

 Connect Grant

-In fall of 2023, Community Links announced the Seniors’ Support and Connect Grant.
-This fund recognized the important role senior serving clubs, groups, and organizations share in supporting older Nova Scotians to age in their homes while staying connected and engaged in their communities.
-Funded by the Nova Scotia Department of Seniors and Long-term Care, the Seniors’ Support and Connect Grants were small micro-grants of $2,000.
+Funded by the Nova Scotia Department of Seniors and Long-term Care, the Seniors’ Support and Connect Grants are small micro-grants of $1,000 or $2,000, recognizing the important role senior serving clubs, groups, and organizations share in supporting older Nova Scotians to age well in their homes while staying connected and engaged in their communities.
+The total funding allocation for the Seniors’ Support and Connect Grants is $100,000.

 Priority Funding Areas: